katiejots/fp-in-the-cloud/README.md

 * Add code to delete phrases
 * Add code to make it possible to GET phrases by id
 * Add the ability to add a photo for each phrase, and have this displayed in the listing
+* Add more DocTest tests to the application
 * Add the Clay Haskell CSS preprocessor to the project and change it to generate CSS with this
-* Add HUnit/QuickCheck tests for the application, using the _test-framework_ or _tasty_ libraries
 * Add the Aeson JSON library to the project and change the app to be able to represent phrases as JSON
 * Add Fay to the app, and use it to generate some JavaScript
 * Complete your own enhancements to the app